-The RCMP stopped the accused near Salmon Arm, British Columbia for speeding.
+The RCMP stopped our client near Salmon Arm, British Columbia for speeding.
 The officer testified that he noticed a strong odor of perfume coming from the inside the vehicle.
-He made observations that the accused appeared to be a bit nervous, and suspected that contraband could be involved.
-There was luggage in the back seat which did not belong to the accused.
+He made observations that our client appeared to be a bit nervous, and suspected that contraband could be involved.
+There was luggage in the back seat which did not belong our client.

 The defence challenged the legality of the search under s.
 80 Canadian Charter of Rights and Freedoms.
-It was asserted that the officer did not have the grounds to detain the accused and then to search him.
+It was asserted that the officer did not have the grounds to detain our client and then to search him.

-The Honourable judge did not find that the consolation of facts that were known to the officer at the time of detention were capable of providing any objective suspicion of criminal activity on the part of the accused.
+The Honourable Judge did not find that the consolation of facts that were known to the officer at the time of detention were capable of providing any objective suspicion of criminal activity on the part of our client.
 Numerous charges were excluded and the charge was dismissed against the driver.